How to Export Fresh Produce from Kenya

-However, in my experience, compliance to the standards has always proved to be cheaper and cost-efficient as opposed to non-compliance.
+However, in my experience, compliance with the standards has always proved to be cheaper and cost-efficient as opposed to non-compliance.

 Therefore, if you want to succeed with your export business, always do the right thing no matter how bureaucratic things might get sometimes.
 To start us off, you’ll need